aspose-words/Aspose.Words-Documentation/net/getting-started/licensing/_index.md

 After completing all the necessary steps to obtain this type of license, you will receive the keys, not the license file.
 This metered key can be applied using the [Metered](https://reference.aspose.com/words/net/aspose.words/metered/) class specially introduced for this purpose.

 Do not call the **SetMeteredKey** method frequently so that this licensing method properly accumulates consumption and reports it to us.
-Just instantiate the Aspose.Words library, call SetMeteredKey once, then leave the library instantiated and reuse it.
+Just instantiate the Aspose.Words library, call **SetMeteredKey** once, then leave the library instantiated and reuse it.

-The following code example shows how to set limited public and private keys.
+The following code example shows how to set limited public and private keys:

 {{< highlight csharp >}}
 Metered metered = new Metered();